 Rev Jaffe served in Kimberley for a short while.
 This must have been while Rev Harris Isaacs had absented himself in Johannesburg.
 Jaffe's signature is on marriage certificates in Kimberley in 1897 and 1898.
 He went to Pretoria after Kimberley.
-He was in Pretoria by 1899 but was possibly there sooner near the end of 1898.
+He was in Pretoria by the end of 1898.
 He served the Pretoria Hebrew Congregation until 1902.
 Rev Jaffe is recorded as being the minister for Rev Sliom's daughter's wedding in February 1899 in Pretoria.
 Rev Jaffe's handwriting is no longer in the Pretoria Ketubas after Jan 1902.
 We are not sure where he went after Pretoria.
 It would seem that he sat out the Boer War in Pretoria and moved on once the hostilities had ended.
 (Information by Juan-Paul Burke)